sg-s/xolotl/docs/how-to/construct-models.md

 ## Where should I put them?

-All conductances are defined by an `.hpp` header file and live in the xolotl directory under `xolotl/c++/conductances/`.
+All conductances (and any other network component) are defined by an `.hpp` header file and live in the xolotl directory under `xolotl/c++/conductances/`.
 Within that directory, conductances are grouped by the surname of the first author on the paper from where they were sourced.
 For example, conductances from Liu *et al.* 1998 can be found in `xolotl/c++/conductances/liu/`.